-- i) Dr. Leong Wan Leong (Independent Non-Executive Director) Chairman - ii) Lim Kah Poon (Independent Non-Executive Director) Member - iii) Mohd Shafek Bin Isa (Non-Executive Chairman) Member
+- i) Chen Sung Fang (Independent Non-Executive Director) Chairman - ii) Lim Kah Poon (Independent Non-Executive Director) Member - iii) Mohd Shafek Bin Isa (Non-Executive Chairman) Member

 Meetings of the Remuneration Committee are held as and when required, and at least once a year.
-During the financial year ended 30 June 2014, the Committee met once and the meetings were attended by all its members.
+During the financial year ended 30 June 2015, the Committee met once and the meeting was attended by all its members.